oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 10/5/2017

 Why did Mrs. Gentry and Mr. Lozano both not follow step 2?
->"For all other equipment, attach a repair/service quote from the vendor.
+>"2.
+For all other equipment, attach a repair/service quote from the vendor.
 Vendors must be either on the Vendor Bid List or a Purchasing Cooperative.
-These can be found on the Procurement & ecommerce intranet website at http://intranet.int.neisd.net/purc/purchasing_tips.html" and why submit a quote from someone in Costa Rica?
+These can be found on the Procurement & ecommerce intranet website at http://intranet.int.neisd.net/purc/purchasing_tips.html"

+Why submit a quote from someone in Costa Rica?
 * [Equipment Repair/Service Request](https://oakstreetfalls.github.io/Evidence/Email/UMP/Misdirected%20POs/messages/Attachments-8/Repair%20HP%20Design%20jet%20T1300.pdf)

 10/13/17

-Doesn't this show intential continuation of the fraud?
+Doesn't this show deliberate continuation of the fraud?
 * "You need to have quotes from vendors that are on bid." and then "We need to get you on the BID list!"
 [Subject: FW: ATTACHED: Repair Request
 ](https://oakstreetfalls.github.io/Evidence/Email/UMP/Misdirected%20POs/messages/20171013-FW_%20ATTACHED_%20Repair%20Request-10.html)

 11//17

-Why does Un Manned Propulsion submit a response for propsoal that isn't rocketry parts and supplies?
+Why did Un Manned Propulsion submit a response for propsoal that isn't rocketry parts and supplies?
 Could it be that it was the only proposal at that time?
 * [RFP Response]

 11//17

-Why did Mr. Bonham approve the proposal when Form 1925 is blatantly false.
+Why did Mr. Bonham approve a proposal where Form 1925 is blatantly false.
 * "Controlling Parter, North East ISD" [Form 1925]

 ### Investigation

+11//17

+Why were the parts list different?

+Why were parts being shipped from Joshua?

+Why didn't Mr. Lozano report the suspicions about embezzlement to Dr. Mitchell?

+Why didn't Mr. Bohomn look deeper instead of just consulting the bid vendor list?

 [Taking down the site]
 [Don't reply, just read]
 [Without reservation]